coffee2code/blog-time/readme.txt

 == Hooks ==

 The plugin exposes four filters for hooking.
-Typically, customizations utilizing these hooks would be put into your active theme's functions.php file, or used by another plugin.
+Code using these filters should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).
+Less ideally, you could put them in your active theme's functions.php file.

 **c2c_blog_time (filter)**